 There is currently an out-of-service rail line which runs from Montclair to Jersey City, dubbed both the “Ice & Iron Greenway” and the “Essex-Hudson Greenway”, that has not been used since 2002.
-This rail line is known as the “Old Boonton line,” and is owned by Norfolk Southern Corporation.
+This rail line is known as the “Old Boonton line.”
 The 11-mile corridor, running from Montclair through Glen Ridge, Bloomfield, Belleville, Newark, and Kearny before reaching Jersey City, is an excellent opportunity for a greenway or rail trail that would provide recreational and commuting options, connect people to communities, parks and other destinations along the route, increase property values, ease local congestion on roads, and provide a safe, off-road place for people to ride and walk.

 What Is a Greenway?

 Greenways connect neighborhoods with business districts, parks, places of employment and other communities, and they provide residents with a unique and safe off-road option for recreation and mobility.
 Instead of driving across this congested area, residents and visitors would use the Greenway to walk or ride a bike.
-At this time, there is nothing else like this Greenway in highly developed northeastern New Jersey.
+There is nothing else like this Greenway in highly developed northeastern New Jersey.

 The Essex-Hudson Greenway would also co-align with the September 11th National Memorial Trail, a trail system that links the World Trade Center, the Pentagon, and the Flight 93 National Memorials.
 The September 11th National Memorial Trail serves as a memorial to those who lost their lives on that tragic day.